Ore plus Tur\'{a}n: Extremal Graphs

-\begin{proof} \begin{enumerate} \item If $\ell=-1$, then $G$ contains an isolated vertex so has no Hamiltonian path. \item If $\ell=0$, then $G$ contains a vertex of degree $1$ so has no Hamiltonian cycle. \item If $\ell=1$, then $G$ contains a vertex $v$ of degree two.
+\begin{proof}The edge counts are given by \cref{prop:gell is extremal}.
+Since $G \in \Gell$, $G$ contains a vertex $v$ of degree $\ell+1$. \begin{enumerate}[(a)] \item If $\ell=-1$, then $G$ contains an isolated vertex so has no Hamiltonian path. \item If $\ell=0$, then $G$ contains a vertex of degree $1$ so has no Hamiltonian cycle. \item If $\ell=1$, then $G$ contains a vertex $v$ of degree two.
 Let $x$ and $y$ be the neighbors of $v$.
 Any path from $x$ to $y$ containing $v$ contains only three vertices, but $n \ge 4$, so there is no Hamiltonian path from $x$ to $y$. \item Since $G \in \mathcal{J}^\ell_{n,r}$, the vertex $v$ which has degree $\ell+1$ has a traceable neighborhood.
 Let $P$ be a path of length $\ell$ in the neighborhood of $v$, and let $u$ and $w$ be the endpoints of $P$.
-Any cycle containing $v$ and $P$ must contain the edges $\set{u,v}$ and $\set{u,w}$ and therefore contains no other vertices.
-The length of such a cycle is $\ell+2 \le n-1$, so no Hamiltonian cycle contains $P$. \item If $0 \le \ell \le n-3$, then $G$ contains a vertex $v$ of degree $\ell+1$.
-Deleting any $\ell$ of the neighbors of $v$ yields a graph containing a vertex of degree one, which therefore is not Hamiltonian.\qedhere \end{enumerate} \end{proof}
+Any cycle containing $v$ and $P$ must contain the edges $\set{u,v}$ and $\set{v,w}$ and therefore contains no other vertices.
+The length of such a cycle is $\ell+2 \le n-1$, so no Hamiltonian cycle contains $P$. \item Deleting any $\ell$ of the neighbors of $v$ yields a graph containing a vertex of degree $1$, which therefore is not Hamiltonian. \item Deleting any $\ell-1$ neighbors of $v$ yields a non-Hamiltonian-connected graph. \item Deleting the $\ell+1$ neighbors of $v$ yields a disconnected graph.\qedhere \end{enumerate} \end{proof}